 There are various statutory exemptions from the takeover bid requirements and the provincial and territorial securities statutes provide securities regulatory authorities with discretion to exempt takeover bids from full bid compliance.
-The most commonly relied upon takeover bid exemptions under the provincial and territorial securities statutes are: (a) purchases and private agreements from not more than five persons where the consideration paid does not exceed 115% of the market price (as defined for the securities at the date of purchase); and (b) acquiring, at market prices, within any period of 12 months not more than 5% of the outstanding securities of a class measured at the commencement of the 12-month period.
+The most commonly relied upon takeover bid exemptions under the provincial and territorial securities statutes are: (a) purchases and private agreements from not more than five persons where the consideration paid does not exceed 115% of the market price (as defined for the securities at the date of purchase); and (b) acquiring, at market prices, within any period of 12 months not more than 5% of the outstanding securities of a class measured at the commencement of the 12 month period.

-In addition to the takeover bid regime, there are two other typical structures that can be used to acquire 100% of a public company, namely: (a) a plan of arrangement (which is effected under court supervision and requires the approval of two-thirds of those shareholders voting on whether to amalgamate); and (b) an amalgamation squeeze-out (which requires the approval of two-thirds of the votes of the shareholders voting on the question).
+In addition to the takeover bid regime, there are two other structures that can be used to acquire 100% of a public company, namely: (a) a plan of arrangement (which is effected under court supervision and requires the approval of two-thirds of those shareholders voting on whether to amalgamate); and (b) an amalgamation squeeze-out (which requires the approval of two-thirds of the votes of the shareholders voting on the question).
 In both the plan of arrangement and in an amalgamation squeeze-out, the shareholders may, under certain circumstances and within the prescribed time, effect "dissent" rights and demand that you pay fair value if they have a concern that the amount to be paid is not fair value.

 In addition, the CSA has promulgated rules regarding related party transactions, insider bids and going private transactions.
-The essence of these rules is that if such a transaction (which is based on the economic result and not on the form) is contemplated, then the process must be overseen by an independent committee of the board of directors, a valuation must be done by an independent valuator and there must be a vote of the approval of the "majority of the minority shareholders," with the last two requirements subject to certain prescribed exemptions.
+The essence of these rules is that if there is such a transaction (which is based on the economic result and not on the form) then the process must be overseen by an independent committee of the board of directors, there must be a valuation done by an independent valuator and there must be a vote of the approval of the "majority of the minority shareholders."